 Spring 2019 First Thursdays focused on the theme of student success:

 - Implementing Student Success Strategies in the Classroom (2.7.19): Evelyn Chiang introduced the topic of student success, reviewing challenges currently experienced on our campus; Jackie Langille described field activities in geoscience classes and their positive impact on student engagement, learning, and affective qualities; Mark McClure discussed open educational resources, their financial benefit for students, and advantages they can provide for instructors; and Sally Wasileski provided an overview of a first-year seminar course she developed on the science of learning (Chem 178: The Science and Practice of Learning and Thriving in College).

-Implementing Student Success Strategies in the Classroom, Part II (3.7.19): Brad Petitfils, UNCA's new Senior Director of Advising and Academic Success, discussed the organization and initiatives of his office; Caroline Kennedy described AVID strategies she introduced in her LA 178 classes and students' responses to them; and Ameena Batada provided an overview of community-engaged "data-to-action" projects incorporated in health and wellness service learning courses.
+- Implementing Student Success Strategies, Part II (3.7.19): Brad Petitfils, UNCA's new Senior Director of Advising and Academic Success, discussed the organization and initiatives of his office; Caroline Kennedy described AVID strategies she introduced in her LA 178 classes and students' responses to them; and Ameena Batada provided an overview of community-engaged "data-to-action" projects incorporated in health and wellness service learning courses.